Royal-Botanic-Gardens-Victoria/VicMicrobiome/report.md

 ### ITS (Fungi)

 19,030,426 reads passed quality filtering and clustered into 17,991 OTUs.
-2296 OTUs did not match Fungi, giving a total of 15,695 fungal OTUs.
+2296 OTUs did not match Fungi, giving a total of 15,695 fungal OTUs generated with [amptk](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/blob/main/bin/4a_amptk_ITS.sh).

+After filtering for index bleed and contaminants reads from negative control samples using [R](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/blob/main/bin/5a_filter_otu_table_ITS.R), as well as removing OTUs from other samples that were included in the runs, we obtained 2794 OTUs.

+The [mock community samples](https://www.atcc.org/products/msa-1010) indicated that index bleed was very high in both runs, with 78 to >200 OTUs generated instead of the expected 10.
+Our index bleed filter (0.5% of total read count per sample) reduced the OTU count of these samples to 8 or 9, which is slightly conservative comparatively to the 10 OTUs expected.
+Our approach nevertheless emphasizes that index bleed can overestimate overall diversity by more than x10.
+These low abundance OTUs therefore need to be filtered out based on the OTU count per sample.

+Despite of the extensive sampling, 1570 OTUs (56%) were present in only one sample.
+It is therefore probable that our dataset only detected a portion of the fungal diversity occuring in Victorian soils.

 ### 16S (Bacteria)